tkn132/tkn132.github.io/README.md

 # Genomics with Ngan
-How I learn and apply computational genomics in understanding population diversity and diseases
+How I learn and apply computational genomics.